 Ahrefs is relatively expensive ($99 per month), but it provides all the SEO/content marketing information you’ll need during your journey as a blogger and you’ll likely find yourself using it constantly.

-Therefore, once you have Ahrefs, you can take the URL of the small competitor and put it in the dashboard.
+Therefore, once you have Ahrefs (or one of the many Ahrefs alternatives), you can take the URL of the small competitor and put it in the dashboard.

 From there, click on “Top pages” under “Organic search.”

 Once you see their top pages, you’ll identify some terms that aren’t too competitive.
 (That’s why it’s important to analyze competitors with low domain authorities, as your content could be in direct competition with them.)

 For example, you can see that “vegan raspberry muffins” is one of their top pages.